 The "Together Forever" Piece

 We are seeing a rise in "companion" pieces.
 For example, a widow might choose to combine the ashes of her late husband with the ashes of a long-lived family pet.
 The two sets of remains are swirled together in a single glass orb, symbolizing a reunion of spirits.
-This is a powerful example of how Ashes Into Tattoo Ink and glass art are expanding the boundaries of traditional mourning.
+This is one of many ways memorial art is expanding the boundaries of traditional mourning.

 Dopamine Decor in Memorials